TheSuperHackers/GeneralsControlBar/ControlBarProZH/ReleaseUnpacked/ReadMe.txt

 v1.2:
 - Compressed all TGA textures to DDS DXT5 to cut 75% GPU memory
+- Added new Quit Menu for Single Player
 - Decreased font sizes in 720, 900, 1440, 2160 presets
+- Increased font size of group numbers
 - Fixed scroll list box text sizes in Disconnect and Diplomacy Window
 - Fixed position of Available Gen Points number
-- Increased font size of group numbers
 - Improved batch scripts to toggle Addon on and off